These six tips can help you help your child have a positive self-esteem or self-concept. Help your child to value himself, his talents, and who he is.

 Give your child responsibilities.
 He will feel good about helping.

 Let your child make simple decisions, like what shirt to wear or which sippy cup to drink out of.
 You have to make the decisions you offer age-appropriate for your child.

 Allowing for age-appropriate decisions shows your child you trust him, and it also helps him practice getting to know about consequences.

 Allow your child to take some risks.
 Sometimes he might fail.
 I love the point from Forehand and Long that says that single failure does not have a negative impact on self-concept; repeated failure does.

 Children need to learn how to cope with failure.
 We can also learn a lot from failure.
 So step back and allow those consequences to come.

 You have to be careful that you don’t demand perfection.
 No child is perfect.
 Encourage best effort.

 Teach your child to be able to solve problems on his own.
 This of course is easily achieved through independent playtime.

 Teach Social Skills

-This is a rough summary of one chapter in one book on building positive self esteem.
-There are entire books written on just one category (for example, The Five Love Languages of Children would discuss showing love to children (under give time) and The Parenting Breakthrough is all about teaching responsibility).
+This is a rough summary of one chapter in one book on building positive self-esteem.
+There are entire books written on just one category.

 In the end, stay present in your child’s life, be prayerful, and show love and these things should happen naturally.